 XML is well specified but has almost unbounded freedom in what the markup should represent.
 Understanding the content of an XML file depends on DTDs, schemas or other formal specifications of what the markup represents.
 To be useful for interoperability or as standard exchange mechanisms, these specifications must be in the public domain.

 Of the current submission formats used by authors, Microsoft Word, a proprietary word-processing application, offers least in the way of structured markup, and is therefore most difficult to convert automatically to SGML.
 We address this problem by asking authors to use a document template we have prepared that has concealed structural cues within its typographic styles.

-TEX (Knuth, 1986), designed as a typesetting language for mathematics-rich documents, is itself rather unstructured but has powerful macro programming features allowing typographic directions to be embedded in structural markup tags.
-A particular implementation of such macros is LATEX (Lamport, 1986), common in the physical and mathematical fields, and particularly useful as a submission format because of its ease of conversion to SGML.
-As with Word, we have provided a LATEX template to authors that provides additional structure helpful for automated conversion to SGML.
+(Knuth, 1986), designed as a typesetting language for mathematics-rich documents, is itself rather unstructured but has powerful macro programming features allowing typographic directions to be embedded in structural markup tags.
+A particular implementation of such macros is (Lamport, 1986), common in the physical and mathematical fields, and particularly useful as a submission format because of its ease of conversion to SGML.
+As with Word, we have provided a template to authors that provides additional structure helpful for automated conversion to SGML.

 CIF, as mentioned above, is also structured and lends itself well to format conversion, though it has limited ability to encode detailed markup within text fields.